djquan/quan.io/content/blog/kubernetes_phoenix.md

 ```

+Replace the `image` value with your image, and replace the hosts with the DNS entry you've obtained.
 Deploy the application with: `kubectl apply -f application.yaml`.
 Then, run `kubectl get pods -n phoenix`.
 If all went well, you'll have output that looks like this after a minute or two:

 ```text
 NAME                      READY   STATUS    RESTARTS   AGE